TouK/nussknacker/docs/MigrationGuide.md

   than wildcard.
   On the other hand starting from this version, you can use the same category for many scenarioTypes.
 You only have to ensure that they have components with other processing modes or other deployment configuration.
+* [#5558](https://github.com/TouK/nussknacker/pull/5558) The `processToolbarConfig` toolbar with `type: "process-info-panel"` no longer accepts the `buttons` property.
+It only display scenario information now.
+However, a new toolbar with `type: "process-actions-panel"` has been introduced, which does accept the `buttons` property and renders actions similar to the old `type: "process-info-panel"`.

 ### Helm chart changes
 * [#5515](https://github.com/TouK/nussknacker/pull/5515) [#5474](https://github.com/TouK/nussknacker/pull/5474) Helm chart now has two preconfigured scenario types (`streaming` and `request-response`) instead of one (`default`).